 Evelyn Campbell, the new and current owner, was a certified general accountant who had an independent practice in Vancouver.
 Wanting to run a business of her own, Evelyn investigated seven wineries during two and a half years before buying Prpich Vineyards.
-Putting her own stamp on the winery, they changed the name in consultation with Brandever Strategy Inc., a Vancouver company specializing in branding wineries.
+Putting her own stamp on the winery, the name was ultimately changed in consultation with Brandever Strategy Inc., a Vancouver company specializing in branding wineries.
 The name, Blasted Church, was inspired by a colourful chapter in the history of Okanagan Falls.

 In 1929 an Okanagan Falls congregation sent a crew under foreman Harley Hatfield to dismantle and move a Presbyterian church from Fairview, the mining ghost town near modern-day Oliver.
 Hatfield used a small dynamite charge inside the building to loosen the nails.
 The steeple fell down but the rest of the church was dismantled successfully and rebuilt in Okanagan Falls.
 It came to be referred to as “the blasted church,” and served Presbyterian, Anglican and United congregations well into the current century.
 The stained glass windows in the church were a gift of Major Hugh Fraser, who owned the property that became See Ya Later Ranch Vineyards.

 The story of the church, along with other vignettes of Okanagan Falls history, has been memorialized through the colourful caricature figures that populate the Blasted Church labels.
 Original art was commissioned for the initial family of labels and again in 2010 when the labels were refreshed.
 The labels have won numerous international design awards.
 More to the point, the labels powered a more than 10-fold growth in the sales of Blasted Church wines over the first decade after the Campbells acquired the winery.